Parametrically driven Kerr temporal soliton crystals

-{\it Excitation.} Figures~\ref{fig1_concept_excitation}(b,c) present two examples of PDSC formation in the cavity for $P = 2.5$ and $P = 6.5$.
-Starting from a white noise field with a maximum amplitude of 0.01, the detuning $\delta$ is linearly scanned from $-2$ to $2$ over $T = 100$ and then held constant For $P = 2.5$, the temporal evolution of $|A|$ (Fig.~\ref{fig1_concept_excitation}(b).1) and $|B|$ (Fig.~\ref{fig1_concept_excitation}(b).2) \footnote{In calculations, we introduced an additional group delay $d_\mathrm{c}$ in the reference frame for both fields [see Appendix].
-The goal of adjustment keeps the soliton field nearly centered in the frame, allowing better visualization and tracking of group velocity variations, without affecting the underlying results.
-The reference frame delays are $d_\mathrm{c}= -0.415$ in Fig.~\ref{fig1_concept_excitation}(b) and $d_\mathrm{c}= -0.352$ in Fig.~\ref{fig1_concept_excitation}(c).
-The buildup process of five solitons is shown in Movie \href{https://youtu.be/RJua9gek3ig}{I} and Movie \href{https://youtu.be/qzHT1moY9Ys}{II}.} initially exhibits chaotic behavior for $0 < T < 100$ before stabilizing into two solitons.
-At $T = 1000$, the steady-state fields $|A|$ and $|B|$ are shown in Fig.~\ref{fig1_concept_excitation}(b).3, where the pump exhibits a sawtooth profile, while the solitons adopt $\mathrm{sech}$ shapes, aligning with the sharp edges of the pump.
-For a higher driving $P = 6.5$, five PDSC emerge, as depicted in Fig.~\ref{fig1_concept_excitation}(c).
-In both cases, these solitons initially appear at irregular intervals but eventually stabilize into an evenly spaced configuration with uniform intensity.
-As we will demonstrate later, the driving strength $P$ crucially determines the number of CS, while the pump field governs their self-organization.
+{\it Excitation.} { Although detuning scans can facilitate or accelerate access to soliton and PDSC states, stable PDSCs can also form directly at fixed detuning in this cavity.
+Figure~\ref{fig1_concept_excitation} shows two examples of soliton crystal generation at fixed detuning $\delta = 2$: $P = 2.5$ [Figs.~\ref{fig1_concept_excitation}(b–d)] and $P = 6.5$ [Figs.~\ref{fig1_concept_excitation}(e–g)]\footnote{In calculations, we introduced an additional group delay $d_\mathrm{c}$ in the reference frame for both fields [see Appendix].
+This adjustment keeps the soliton field nearly centered in the frame, allowing better visualization and tracking of group velocity variations, without affecting the underlying results.
+The reference frame delays are $d_\mathrm{c}= 0.3892$ in Fig.~\ref{fig1_concept_excitation}(b--d) and $d_\mathrm{c}= 0.352$ in Fig.~\ref{fig1_concept_excitation}(e--g).
+The two- and five-soliton buildup processes are shown in Movies~\href{https://youtu.be/WX0QvjTKGD4}{I} and \href{https://youtu.be/BcQJ2uisnf8}{II}, respectively.}.
+Starting from white noise ($\max|A| = 0.01$), $|A|$ and $|B|$ evolve chaotically for $0 < T < 300$ before forming two solitons [Figs.~\ref{fig1_concept_excitation}(b–c)].
+Initially close, the soliton distance progressively evolves to equally spaced solitons at $T = 3000$, forming a two-soliton crystal.
+The final steady-state profiles [Fig.~\ref{fig1_concept_excitation}(d)] show a sawtooth pump and $\mathrm{sech}$-shaped solitons aligned with the pump edges.
+This shape results from pump depletion, reinforced by pump–signal walk-off, which mediates long-range interactions between solitons; without significant walk-off, pump depletion would remain localized.
+For $P = 6.5$, five PDSCs emerge as early as $T = 300$ [Figs.~\ref{fig1_concept_excitation}(e–f)], appearing irregularly before settling into evenly spaced, uniform-intensity patterns.
+PDSCs act as robust attractors: for fixed driving and detuning, the system evolves into a PDSC, with formation times varying across cases.
+Detuning-scan results with the same parameters as Fig.~\ref{fig1_concept_excitation}, presented in Appendix, show qualitatively similar behavior.